Question: which one of these two statements feels most true to you?

 Establish values you truly believe in and live like you mean it, to the best you can.
 Be stronger than your excuses.
 If you think it’s really important to exercise, why aren’t you doing it?

-Repeat after me: I’m my own best friend.
+Repeat after me: I’m my own BFF.
 I’ll always have myself.